Foot (unit): England and Wales

-The measures of Iron Age Britain are uncertain and proposed reconstructions such as the Megalithic Yard are controversial.
+The measures of Iron Age Britain are uncertain, and proposed reconstructions such as the megalithic yard are controversial.
 Later Welsh legend credited Dyfnwal Moelmud with the establishment of their units, including a foot of 9 inches.
-The Belgic or North German foot of 335 mm was introduced to England either by the Belgic Celts during their invasions prior to the Romans or by the Anglo-Saxons in the 5th and 6th century.
+The Belgic or North German foot of 335 mm was introduced to England either by the Belgic Celts during their invasions prior to the Roman conquest of Britain (AD 43) or by the Anglo-Saxons in the 5th and 6th centuries.